brauner/joker/README.md

 using `xauth` and `.Xauthority` files to grant access to the `X11` socket (see `man xauth`).
 This however will also involve a little more knowledge how `X` works.

+### Entering a running container with `nsenter`

+Should you need to enter a running container with a new `tty` you should use nsenter.
+First find the `PID` of the (main) process running in the container by either issuing `docker top containername` or `docker inspect --format {{.State.Pid}} containername`.
+Then use `nsenter` which should usually be installed on your system.
+If not install it.
+It can be found `util-linux` (version must be at least `2.23`).
+You can use the command `nsenter --target PID-you-just-found-out --mount --ipc --net --pid` or the short version `nsenter -t PID-you-just-found-out -m -i -n -p`.